alexellis/k3sup/README.md

 * Use K3sup Pro Plan/Apply via bastion hosts
 * Airgapped installation via initial download of packages on a local machine

-### Getting `k3sup pro`
+### Getting `k3sup-pro`

-The `k3sup pro` binary is packaged in a container image, rather than being downloaded via GitHub Releases.
+The `k3sup-pro` binary is packaged in a container image, rather than being downloaded via GitHub Releases.

 The recommended option is to use K3sup CE to obtain K3sup Pro: